bikecoders/docker-compose_wordpress/README.md

  - **DOMAIN** Put your domain _your-domain.com_.
 This is needed to the https set up.
  - **EMAIL** Put your email domain _email@your-domain.com_.
 This is needed to the https set up.

-`export DB_PASS=YOUR_SUPER_SECURE_PASSWORD && export DOMAIN=your-domain.com && export EMAIL=email@your-domain.com && docker-compose --file docker-compose-production.yml up -d && docker-compose --file docker-compose-production.yml stop wp_phpmyadmin`
+`export DB_PASS=YOUR_SUPER_SECURE_PASSWORD && export DOMAIN=your-domain.com && export EMAIL=email@your-domain.com && docker-compose --file docker-compose-production.yml up -d && docker-compose --file docker-compose-production.yml stop phpmyadmin`

 > This will stop the phpmyadmin service for security reasons, if you want to run it just
-> `docker-compose --file docker-compose-production.yml start wp_phpmyadmin`
+> `docker-compose --file docker-compose-production.yml start phpmyadmin`

 --------------------------